allanmcrae/pkglint/README.md

 ```
 anyelf              : Check for ELF files to see if a package should be 'any' architecture
+capsnamespkg        : Verifies package name in package does not include upper case letters
 directoryname       : Checks for standard directories.
 elfexecstack        : Check for executable stacks in ELF files.
 elfgnurelro         : Check for FULL RELRO in ELF files.